spectrocloud/librarium/docs/docs-content/integrations/harbor-edge.md

 #### Log in to Harbor Web UI

 With Harbor enabled on your Edge cluster, you can log in to Harbor via its web UI.
-By default, the Harbor service accessible as a NodePort-type service. with the HTTPS port being 30003.
+By default, the Harbor service is accessible as a NodePort-type service with HTTPS enabled on port `30003`.
 You can use the following steps to log in to Harbor via the web UI.

 1. Log in to [Palette](https://console.spectrocloud.com).